FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

-Given the different spectral light regimes typical of the niches of different ecotypes, expressing growth rates in terms of cumulative diel PUR might simplify different photoperiods, spectral bands, and PAR levels into a common parameter, making growth response comparisons across strains and different oxygen levels more accessible.
-We aimed to detect whether growth responses are driven simply by cumulative diel PUR, or whether specific photoperiods, spectral bands or PAR levels have independent, albeit interacting, effects on growth.
+Given the different spectral light regimes typical of the niches of different ecotypes, expressing growth rates in terms of cumulative diel PUR might simplify different photoperiods, spectral bands, and PAR levels into a common parameter, making growth rate comparisons across strains and different oxygen levels more accessible.
+We aimed to detect whether growth rates are driven simply by cumulative diel PUR, or whether specific photoperiods, spectral bands or PAR levels have independent, albeit interacting, effects on growth.
 We therefore analyzed growth rates in terms of cumulative diel PUR.